• Style

 4. Dust ac/heat vents- Dust each vent well, use a dryer sheet to help repel future dust.
 Change out the filters as necessary.

-5. Wipe down walls in main living areas- As you pass through each room tidying, etc. wipe down walls with a dust repelling cloth- the living room, dining room, kitchen.
+5. Wipe down walls in main living areas- As you pass through each room tidying, etc. wipe down walls with a dust repelling cloth- the living room, dining room, and kitchen.

 6. Clean carpets – Clean them yourself or have carpets cleaned professionally to get rid of summer messes and prep for holiday entertaining.
 We have a carpet cleaner similar to this one and it is amazing how much dirt comes out of the carpets.